-When The Electricity Club first acquired a car, a mix tape conceived around Hague’s various productions was the first cassette created for its incumbent entertainment system.
+When ELECTRICITYCLUB.CO.UK first acquired a car, a mix tape conceived around Hague’s various productions was the first cassette created for its incumbent entertainment system.
 In effect, this was a various artists compilation but with a wonderfully cohesive sonic core.

 So what eighteen songs would go on an imaginary compilation today as an introduction to the work of this under rated, but very gifted producer?
-Listed in chronological order with a restriction of one song per artist moniker, here are The Electricity Club’s choices…
+Listed in chronological order with a restriction of one song per artist moniker, here are our choices…

 MALCOLM McLAREN Madam Butterfly (1984)